jarix/m_Snippets/README.md

 # m_Snippets
-Reusable very basic but useful MATLAB m code snippets and design patterns for future use
+Reusable very basic but useful MATLAB m-language code snippets and design patterns for future use